Propositional Logic in AI

 Example:

-Logical connectives are used to link two simpler ideas or to logically represent a statement.
-With the use of logical connectives, we can form compound assertions.
-There are five primary connectives, which are listed below:
+Logical connectives are used to connect two simpler propositions or represent a sentence logically.
+We can create compound propositions with the help of logical connectives.
+There are mainly five connectives, which are given as follows:

-P= I am breathing, Q = I am alive, it can be represented as P ⇔ Q.
+• Biconditional: A sentence such as P⇔ Q is a biconditional sentence, example If I am breathing, then I am alive P= I am breathing, Q= I am alive, it can be represented as P ⇔ Q.

 Following is the summarized table for Propositional Logic Connectives: